 These are long sleeved, button up shirts.
 They are worn at work, during business meetings or at nicer events.
 Dress shirts are typically worn solo, over an undershirt, or under jackets.
 They are very versatile and can be worn to church, weddings, proms, and interviews.
 Adding a tie and jacket adds formality, but they are often worn without for a business casual look.

 The sport shirt is not actually your favorite workout tee.
 This is a very distinctive style of shirt that originated with the Brooks Brothers and became quite popular in England.
-These are usually less stiff in the collar than dress shirts and they come in bolder patterns and colors.
+They are commonly Oxford button-down shirts and are usually less stiff in the collar than dress shirts and come in bolder patterns and colors.

 These are great options for casual wear, turning jeans into something sharper than just jeans and a tee.
 These can be worn with everyday wear and don’t usually show up in the office.